britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Context in Queries

-Contexts are used in queries as they are in assertions (see {{context-in- assertions}}).
+Contexts are used in queries as they are in assertions (see {{context-in-assertions}}).
 Assertion contexts in an answer to a query have to match some context in the query in order to respond to a query.
 However, there are a few additional considerations.
 An assertion can only exist with a specific context, while queries may accept answers in multiple contexts.
 The Contexts